second-state/how_to_deploy_uniswap/uniswap_v2/v2_installation_draft.md

 # Draft only

+## Contracts

+The Uniswap v2 factory contract has a constructor which takes an address for the `feeToSetter` account.
+The address which is passed into the v2 factory constructor, can update both the public v2 Factory variables `feeTo` and `setFeeTo`.
+At present, the mainnet ETH `feeTo` is set to `0x0000000000000000000000000000000000000000`.
+The `feeToSetter` however is set to `0xc0a4272bb5df52134178Df25d77561CfB17ce407`; an unused account (potentially generated completely off-line for safety reasons).

+The account address which is passed into the V2 factory constructor is of paramount importance.
+It controls who can be the next fee setter and ultimately is responsible for who receives fees in the future.

 ## Draft outline of the V2 interface setup

 Add the rpc endpoint to .env and .env.production files